Initial management of the critically ill adult with an unknown overdose

 Marco L A Sivilotti, MD, MSc, FRCPC, FACEP, FACMT

-- Associate Professor of Emergency Medicine and of Pharmacology and Toxicology
+- Professor of Emergency Medicine Biomedical & Molecular Sciences

 - Queen's University, Kingston Canada